 2. Breastfed babies have greater control

 However, as you watch your baby growing, gaining weight, looking happy and thriving, you start to trust your baby’s instinct and leave it up to them to decide how much they want.
-Even when introducing solids at a later stage, you allow your baby to take the lead in deciding the quantity of food they want to eat.
+Even when introducing solids at a later stage, you allow your baby to take the lead in determining the quantity of food they want to eat.

 3. When you offer more, they take more

-The Belarus study also found that babies who drank more were generally given more milk.
+The Belarus study also found that babies who drank more were given more milk.
 Their mothers offered them bottles with more than six ounces of milk at each feeding.

 If you offer your baby more milk, she will drink more milk.

-4. Different rate of metabolisation
+4. Different rates of metabolisation

 5. Insufficient pumping output